Conditions#

 Raises:

-• ValueError – If no keyword arguments are passed.
+• ValueError – If unexpected positional arguments are provided.

 • ValueError – If the keyword arguments are invalid.